molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

   -e [ --e-window ] arg

     Energy window for generated conformers.
-The energy window may be specified as a single constant value or as a list of pairs RBC1 EW1 RBC2 EW2... where RBC denotes a rotatable bond count and EW the energy window that applies if the rotatable bond count of the processed molecule is <= RBC (the EW value associated with the lowest RBC that fulfills the latter condition takes
+The energy window may be specified as a single constant value or (since V1.1) as a list of pairs RBC1 EW1 RBC2 EW2... where RBC denotes a rotatable bond count and EW the energy window that applies if the rotatable bond count of the processed molecule is <= RBC (the EW value associated with the lowest RBC that fulfills the latter condition takes